 As amusing as some of his accidents were, it’s the other things we’re going to focus on here.
-But not his Grand Prix specifically, because although it was a remarkable performance, there were a few other times when he really looked like a seriously talented driver who could - and should - have achieved an awful lot more.
+But not his race win specifically, because although it was a remarkable performance, there were a few other times when he really looked like a seriously talented driver who could – and should – have achieved an awful lot more.
 Here are eight of the Venezuelan’s more underrated performances.

 2011 was Pastor’s first year in the sport, driving for Williams.
 However, the car wasn’t brilliant and stand-out performances from either himself of teammate Rubens Barrichello were few and far between.

 Then came Monaco, a track where Maldonado had gone well in the junior series (with three wins across Formula Renault 3.5 and GP2) and he promptly qualified an excellent ninth, which became eighth after Lewis Hamilton got a grid penalty.

 He absolutely lived up to it in the race, too, running confidently in the top 10 and with a few laps to go looked on to finish a brilliant sixth.
 Hamilton had other ideas.
 At the resumption of the race following a red flag period, Hamilton tried a half-hearted move on the Williams into Ste Devote.
 The two cars collided and Maldonado was put out of the race.
 Hamilton carried on but was given a 20-second penalty for the contact.